Site Recovery Manager FAQ

 Does vSphere Replication require separate licensing?

 No. vSphere Replication is included with vSphere Essentials Plus and higher editions.
-Usage of vSphere Replication for disaster recovery with Site Recovery Manager does not require any additional licensing.
+Usage of vSphere Replication for disaster recovery with Site Recovery Manager does not require additional licensing.

 Are customers of a previous version of Site Recovery Manager entitled to the latest version?